Things You'll Need

 Remove them from the pot; pat them dry, and arrange them on a baking tray.

 Score the meat with a sharp knife; rub it with salt, pepper and herbs or drizzle with honey or brown sugar for a glaze.
+Cooking Channel suggests a coating of seasoned breadcrumbs.

 Roast in an oven at 350 degrees Fahrenheit for 15 minutes or until crispy.

 Place the trotters in a Dutch Oven or covered roasting tray with thyme, carrots, celery, garlic and onion.
 Add veal or chicken stock to cover the trotters.
+British chef Martin Wishart suggests browning the vegetables and trotters first, which deepens their flavors, but this step is optional.

 Braise the trotters in an oven at around 325 degrees for around 2 ½ to 3 hours.